OsschN/OsschN/README.md

 - 👋 Hi, I’m @OsschN
 - 👀 I’m interested in sowftware
-- 🌱 I’m currently learning c# and java
+- 🌱 I’m currently learning c# and SQL and java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ser.can-21@windowslive.com